vmayoral/beagle-ros/README.md

  cd beagle-ros/scripts
  source minimal-ros-install-angstrom.sh
  ```

- (although it's not recommended you can also install ROS in the BeagleBone using the packages stored in the *ipks* directory throught the script `scripts/fixed-ros-install-angstrom.sh`).

 * ~~source `/usr/setup.bash`.
 Updates in the ROS recipes doesn't install scripts in the `/usr/` directory anymore.
 To configure the enviroment properly check this [bashrc](https://github.com/vmayoral/beagle-ros/blob/master/scripts/bashrc) file.~~